 Week 1: Sex

 Week 2: Money

 Week 3: Parenting

 Point #1: Feeling Like An ATM or Piece of Ass?

 - Inside the game of Relationship, money itself is a controlling tool for most men.
 Men use money to control women, and women use sex to control men.
 At the end of the day, this seduction loop leaves many men feeling that the only validation they get is when they make the money – like they are an ATM.

-- The wife can be feeling like she’s ‘just a piece of Ass’ and a non paid slave.
-Taking care of the home and the children is a full time job in and of itself, worth a lot more than many men are giving their wives permission to spend.
+- The wife can be feeling like she’s ‘just a piece of Ass’ and an unpaid slave.
+Taking care of the home and the children is a full-time job in and of itself, worth a lot more than many men are giving their wives permission to spend.

 What actions tend to follow when you feel like an ATM or a piece of Ass inside your marriage?